Applications of the close-limit approximation: horizonless compact objects and scalar fields: Conclusions and outlook

 \section{Conclusions and outlook}

-Gravitational-wave astronomy has the potential to answer crucial questions regarding the correct description of gravity.
+GW astronomy has the potential to answer crucial questions regarding the correct description of gravity.
 The full exploitation of such potential requires knowledge about the dynamics of compact objects in a generic theory of gravity.
-While Numerical Relativity is the tool of excellence for this, the evolution of a single binary within the context of a modified theory can take months to perform on supercomputers, and may require years of careful study of the relevant partial differential equations and associated well-posedness.
+While NR is the tool of excellence for this, the evolution of a single binary within the context of a modified theory can take months to perform on supercomputers, and may require years of careful study of the relevant partial differential equations and associated well-posedness.

 In this work, we explored the close-limit approximation as a ``quick-and-dirty'' tool to understand nonlinear coalescence processes.
 Its remarkable agreement with full nonlinear simulations is an important benchmark.
 In fact, albeit it is a perturbative scheme, it uses constraint-satisfying initial data, and their evolution works accurately even when the premises of the model are only partially satisfied.
 Consequently, this provides some confidence that this technique works well also when extending those studies beyond GR or BH spacetimes.
 The main requirement to use the CLAP consists in having solutions of the constraint equations.
 These can be solved, as we showed, also in the presence of fundamental fields (see also Ref.~\cite{Okawa:2014nda,Zilhao:2015tya}).